w-henderson/Portfolio/content/blog/final-year-at-cambridge.md

 - [Quantum Computing](https://www.cl.cam.ac.uk/teaching/2425/QuantComp/): an introduction to quantum computing, covering the basics of quantum mechanics, quantum gates, and quantum algorithms.
 My key takeaway from this course is that quantum computing is really confusing and I don't understand it at all, but it was an interesting course nonetheless.
 However, I ended up dropping it because I already had enough easier courses for the exam.

 - [E-Commerce](https://www.cl.cam.ac.uk/teaching/2425/ECommerce/): a follow-on from Business Studies, focussing on e-commerce businesses.
-The same criticisms apply as for Business Studies, but it did save my life in the exam when I couldn't do the Types question that I really should have been able to do, so I can't complain too much.
+The same criticisms apply as for Business Studies (chaotic and ill-defined), but it did save my life in the exam when I couldn't do the Types question that I really should have been able to do, so I can't complain too much.

 ### Life

 Being free of Category Theory and having a slightly more manageable workload meant that I was able to do a lot more fun things in Lent term!
 My friends and I had dinner together almost every day, and we also formed a "band" (in the loosest sense of the word) and played music together which was so much fun.
-My grandparents visited for a few days, and I really enjoyed showing them all the things that have changed since their time (and some of the things that haven't changed a bit!).
+My grandparents visited for a few days, and I really enjoyed showing them all the things that have changed since their time.
+The now bustling West Cambridge site, home of the Computer Science department (alongside a growing number of others), was just empty fields when my grandfather studied here many years ago!

 About halfway through the term, I escaped the stress of Cambridge for a weekend and went to the Alps (don't tell John), which was amazing.
 Of course, it would have been very irresponsible to completely switch off from work, so I took my laptop and actually did the most productive work I've done all year while I was there.
 It's amazing how a change of scenery can help you lock in and get things done!